RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 ## Chapter 21

 <sup>1</sup> Now the men of Israel had sworn in Mizpeh, saying, There shall not any of us give his daughter unto Benjamin to wife.
-<sup>2</sup> And the people came to the house of God , and abode there till even before God, and lifted up their voices, and wept sore;
+<sup>2</sup> And the people came to the house of God, and abode there till even before God, and lifted up their voices, and wept sore;
 <sup>3</sup> And said, O LORD God of Israel, why is this come to pass in Israel, that there should be to day one tribe lacking in Israel?
 <sup>4</sup> And it came to pass on the morrow, that the people rose early, and built there an altar, and offered burnt offerings and peace offerings.
 <sup>5</sup> And the children of Israel said, Who [is there] among all the tribes of Israel that came not up with the congregation unto the LORD?
 For they had made a great oath concerning him that came not up to the LORD to Mizpeh, saying, He shall surely be put to death.